 An excellent textbook on hiring in general is, Staffing Organizations, by Robert Ployhart, Benjamin Schneider, and Neal Schmitt.

-Click Here to Register for "Hiring Great People: What Best Predicts the Performance of Law Enforcement Personnel."
+Click Here to Watch "Hiring Great People: What Best Predicts the Performance of Law Enforcement Personnel."